 In the past, we have experienced some problems with subscribers not receiving our newsletter from our normal e-mail account.
-If you do not receive our newsletter by 7PM Eastern, please e-mail us and we will resend you the newsletter and add your e-mail address to our back-up e-mail system.
-We would also recommend that you add us to your “Safe Sender” or equivalent List.
+If you do not receive our newsletter by 7PM Eastern, please e-mail us and we will resend you the newsletter.

-Our system has adapted over the eighteen years of trading (and decade writing the newsletter) and the best way to really understand how to use our services is to watch us trade.
+Our system has adapted over the twenty years of trading (and decade writing the newsletter) and the best way to really understand how to use our services is to watch us trade.
 Please read the following and go through our Best of Blog to understand how we trade and to read details on the three intraday strategies we have created over the years, the base and break, the overshoot, and the Indy.
 The main daily patterns we trade are the ones that are in the toolbox of most traders — ascending triangles, cup and handles, etc.

 We have two central strategies around which we trade: 1) buying break-outs/shorting break-downs and 2) buying support/shorting resistance.

 The two methods are the inverse of each other — in buying break-outs we buy the break of the base (our base and break method) or a dip to an ascending EMA (or SMA on daily), and in buying support we buy the reversal on an extended move away from the base.

 The base is your friend when buying a break-out through resistance or shorting a break-down through support.
 However, when doing the opposite — buying support, selling resistance– then you want to logically also be doing the inverse, buying the reversal on the extended spike down to support away from the base or selling resistance on a vertical spike up away from the base.We’ve gone over the difference in how to buy breakout longs versus support buys many times in the newsletter however we still get questions on this often.
 Hopefully the following (very crude) diagrams will clarify the matter: